hikmahealth/hikma-health-app/README.md

 -------------------
 Doublepress the ‘R’ key with the emulator in the foreground in order to recompile the app after making changes in the codebase.

-Sometimes you'll want to clear the device database when testing things - maybe you add some test data that you don't want to sync to your local psql db.
+Sometimes you'll want to clear the device database when testing things - maybe you added some test data that you don't want to sync to your local psql db.
 To do this: change this line in `DatabaseInitialization.ts:`
 ```
     const dropAllTables = false;